poi-bundler/website/docs/config.md

 - Type: `boolean`
 - Default: `true`

 When using the [HTML5 History API](https://developer.mozilla.org/en-US/docs/Web/API/History), the `index.html` page will likely have to be served in place of any 404 responses. `devServer.historyApiFallback` is enable by default.
 Disable it by passing `false` here.
+By passing an object this behavior can be controlled further using options like rewrites.
+Check [webpack-dev-server documentation](https://webpack.js.org/configuration/dev-server/#devserverhistoryapifallback) for more information.

 ### devServer.open